d2s/Documentation/docs/Parameters.md

 - `--include-from` - path to file which store file patterns to **include** from rsync backup
 - `--files-from` - path to file which store what to backup
 - `--max-size` - set max size of files to backup
-	- sample `--max-size=5MB`
+	- sample `--max-size=5MB` , files with size bigger than 5 megabyte (MB) are omitted
-- `--suffix` - set suffix on files
+- `--suffix` - set suffix on files, suffix can be set on files together with the `--backup`parameter.
+One suffix might rename files which are either deleted or replaced newer files with a trailing date and time stamp.
 	- sample <code>--suffix= _\`date +'%Y-%m-%d.%H.%M'`</code> see last picture for result
 	- I have experienced some variations regarding the suffix.
-Some OS will not set the correct suffix using the above.
+If you want to use suffix you might try an alternative suffix if the above is not working as expected.
 If so is true use `--suffix= _$(date +%Y-%m-%d.%H.%M)` instead.
-You just hav to try and see what works
+You just have to try and see what works
 - `delete` - delete the parameter
 	- deletes the parameter when `OK` button is selected
 	- or just delete the `value` string